AMReX-Codes/amrex/Docs/Migration/Migration.md

 AMReX `migration/5-namespace` branch should be used in this step.

-In BoxArray, there is a `DistributionMapping` cache implemented with `std::map` with the number of `Box`es as the key.
+In BoxLib, there is a `DistributionMapping` cache implemented with `std::map` with the number of `Box`es as the key.
 Utilizing the cache, `MultiFab`s can be built with shared `DistributionMapping` without explicitly requiring a `DistributionMapping`.
 In AMReX, the